ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 {: codeblock}

-## Assigning access to Fusion as a Service by using Terraform
+## Assigning access to IBM Fusion as a service by using Terraform
 {: #assign-access-terraform}
 {: terraform}